If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 He mopped sweat off his forehead and raised his arm over his head to lessen the flow.
 ‘I’m ready.’

-‘Tie something round your arm just in case.’
+‘Tie something around your arm just in case.’
 Salazar pointed his wand at Harry’s face.
 ‘And take off your glasses.
 You shouldn’t be needing those again.’

 Harry conjured a thin piece of black rope and tied it tight round his left bicep.
 ‘Will I pass out?’
 He pulled off his glasses and tossed them away.

-Harry released the web of magic.
-The runes pulsed, turning from deep indigo to bright violet, a vivid crimson light shone at its edges as his blood burst into steam, and the small piles of leaves hissed and exploded into clouds of thick, white smoke.
+Harry released the web of magic and the runes pulsed, turning from deep indigo to bright violet.
+A vivid crimson light shone at its edges as his blood burst into steam, and the small piles of leaves hissed and exploded into clouds of thick, white smoke.

 The smoke stung Harry’s eyes and nose.
-He squeezed his eyes shut and held his breath.
+He squeezed his eyes shut, holding his breath.
 A blinding white flash seared through his eyelids.
-The stinging in his eyes crawled deep, like a thousand tiny hooked needles caught within them.
-A cold tingle wrapped around his feet, creeping up his calves, thighs, and up to his waist.
+The stinging in his eyes crawled deep, like a thousand tiny hooked needles caught within them and a cold tingle wrapped around his feet, creeping up his calves, his thighs, and up to his waist.
 His muscles numbed as if he stood in ice-cold water.

 This is awful.
 Harry choked down a lungful of smoke as the cold, numb feeling seeped up his neck and into his face.
 How long will this last?